Rilwan-Adewoyin/TRUNET/README.md

 Keywords: TRU_NET, Downscaling, Cross Attention, Hierarchical GRU

 ## Getting Started / Recreate
-The instructions below include commands to enter in command line to get started quickly and train your own model that takes in model field data and outputs rain prediction.
-Note:As of 6th February 2022 please contact first author in order to get the data used for this project, Step 4 will not work. :
+The instructions below include commands to enter in command line (linux) to get started quickly and train your own model that takes in model field data and outputs rain prediction.

 1.  make directory on your computer where you want to create this project
     *  mkdir Project_RainForecast && cd Project_RainForecast